 Une compagnie aérienne internationale améliore son efficacité d’exploitation de 56%

 To prepare managers and the workforce to lead and support the implementation change effort, Wilson Learning implemented a series of enterprise-wide workshops on interpersonal and negotiation skills.
 These workshops involved four different maintenance and air operations departments.
-Cross-departmental workshops helped develop cross-functional knowledge and broaden resource availability.
+Cross-departmental classes helped develop cross-functional knowledge and broaden resource availability.
 To increase buy-in, top management kicked off each workshop to convey urgency and leadership's trust in the training initiatives.

 As a result, operating efficiencies improved by 56%.
 Furthermore, employees' use of these new behaviours and skills improved their ability to more quickly check, repair and return aircraft to active service, in turn helping the company avoid the need to acquire additional aircraft.

 Download the PDF to review the detailed case study.

 See more client success stories like this one.

 Request a call with a consultant to discuss your leadership development needs.